Research indicates that exercise provides many benefits, particularly if you’re over 65. Some of these benefits include:

 3. Use technology to your advantage.

 There are several “wearable” fitness gadgets, such as FitBit, vivofit, and Nike+ SportWatch.
 Each one comes with different features, but generally they are bands worn around your wrist that track how many steps you take, your pace and calories burned.
 Or, use the Internet to search for different exercise programs.
 Even your TV can be a tool for fitness activity.
-There are channels on television that offer activity programs, or you can buy or rent different courses on DVD or VHS.
+There are channels on television that offer activity programs, or you can buy or rent different courses to stream, or on DVD.

 4. Use what you have.

 Nice equipment is handy, but not necessary to get or stay in shape.
-Resistance bands are available at most big-box retailers and cost around $15 to $30.
 Even if you don’t have any specialized equipment, you can do exercises with a chair, lift cans of soup for strength training or walk in place.
+Add in some small equipment like resistance bands, yoga blocks and an exercise mat and you’re good to go!

 5. Have fun with it!